nixworks/public/news/2005/06/1/README.md

 ##### Australia
 ### [ In Australia, embassy of Indonesia was closed after it received a package containing suspected "biological agent".
 The case is probably related to the sentence of Schapelle Corby ](/news/2005/06/1/in-australia-embassy-of-indonesia-was-closed-after-it-received-a-package-containing-suspected-biological-agent-the-case-is-probably-rel.md)
-_Context: embassy of Indonesia was closed, Australia, Schapelle Corby_
+_Context: Schapelle Corby, Australia, embassy of Indonesia was closed_

 ##### Netherlands
 ### [ In the Netherlands, a national referendum on ratification of the European Constitution results in its rejection by a substantial margin. ](/news/2005/06/1/in-the-netherlands-a-national-referendum-on-ratification-of-the-european-constitution-results-in-its-rejection-by-a-substantial-margin.md)
-_Context: national referendum on ratification, Netherlands, EU Constitution_
+_Context: Netherlands, EU Constitution, national referendum on ratification_

 ##### Bolivia
 ### [ In Bolivia, continuing protests against privatisation of basic utilities force congress to abandon a key session in the capital La Paz ](/news/2005/06/1/in-bolivia-continuing-protests-against-privatisation-of-basic-utilities-force-congress-to-abandon-a-key-session-in-the-capital-la-paz.md)
-_Context: La Paz, privatisation, Bolivia_
+_Context: privatisation, Bolivia, La Paz_

 ##### June 6
 ### [ In the June 6 issue of "TIME Magazine", Wikipedia and its founder Jimmy Wales have been featured in a story on the rise of wiki technology. ](/news/2005/06/1/in-the-june-6-issue-of-time-magazine-wikipedia-and-its-founder-jimmy-wales-have-been-featured-in-a-story-on-the-rise-of-wiki-technology.md)
-_Context: June 6, Jimmy Wales, Wikipedia, TIME Magazine_
+_Context: June 6, Jimmy Wales, TIME Magazine, Wikipedia_

 ##### Securities and Exchange Commission
 ### [ The chairman of the U.S. Securities and Exchange Commission, William Donaldson, announces that he will leave that post at the end of June. ](/news/2005/06/1/the-chairman-of-the-u-s-securities-and-exchange-commission-william-donaldson-announces-that-he-will-leave-that-post-at-the-end-of-june.md)